-“Over time, high humidity levels can eat through your walls.”
+“Over time, high humidity levels can eat through your basement walls.”

-A dehumidifier is an HVAC device that is fast becoming one of the most important parts of maintaining a healthy house.
-People started to realize that mold and mildew growth isn’t only nasty (in addition to allergies and pest problems); it can also threaten the structural integrity of a $500,000 worth house.
+A dehumidifier for the basement is an HVAC device that is fast becoming one of the most important parts of maintaining a healthy house.
+People started to realize that mold and mildew growth isn’t only nasty (in addition to allergies and pest problems); it can also threaten a $300,000+ house’s structural integrity.

-From the structural standpoint, having 40% relative humidity is ideal, according to HVAC.com.
+From the structural standpoint, 30-50% relative humidity is ideal, according to HVAC.com.

-In the summer, the relative humidity inside the house can reach 80% or even 90%.
-To bring that down you need a whole-house dehumidifier.
-This is more often than not a seasonal dehumidifier only for the humid summer season.
+In the summer, the relative humidity inside the basement can reach 80% or even 90%.

-Believe me, a quick introduction that follows will tell you everything you need to know to buy the right dehumidifier for your house.
-We’ll explain how does a dehumidifier work first.
+Believe me, a quick introduction that follows will tell you everything you need to know to buy the right dehumidifier for your basement.
+You can also check out how every dehumidifier works here.

-Before looking at which dehumidifiers are the best in 2020, we’ll go through an essential dehumidifier buying guide that will point out 4 key things without which you can’t really make decisions on which dehumidifier will work best for you.
+Before looking at which basement dehumidifiers are the best in 2023, we’ll go through an essential dehumidifier buying guide that will point out 4 key things without which you can’t really make decisions about which dehumidifier will work best for you.

-Here’s the quick summary of specifications the best dehumidifier should have:
+Here’s a quick summary of specifications the best dehumidifier should have:

-- Capacity: For whole-house or basement dehumidification, a 70-pint dehumidifier will work for most people.
+- Capacity: For basement dehumidification, a 70-pint dehumidifier will work for most people.
+Check out how to correctly size a dehumidifier here.

 - Energy-efficiency: Opt for the Energy Factor Value of 1.5 or above.
 This will save you a lot on electricity bills.